Avakado/Backpackertrail/README.md

 # About
-This is build for test task by Michel Kuzmin
+This is build for test task Backpackertrail

 # Technologies
 For this task i decide to use [`Vue.js 3`](https://vuejs.org/) because have enough expirience with it and also in real project